SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

 -------------------------------------------

 The code above generates a dictionary of recording objects and a dictionary of sorting objects.
-When making a :ref:`core <modules/core:SortingAnalyzer>`, we can pass these dictionaries and a single analyzer will be created, with the recordings and sortings appropriately aggregated.
+When making a :ref:`SortingAnalyzer <modules/core:SortingAnalyzer>`, we can pass these dictionaries and a single analyzer will be created, with the recordings and sortings appropriately aggregated.
 This works in the exact same way as creating a sorting analyzer from a single recording and sorting: